MustafaBaggins/PixelSpray/README.md

 # Installation

   * Download the latest PixelSpray.dll from the [Releases](https://github.com/MustafaBaggins/PixelSpray/releases) page.
-(Replace with your actual link.)
   * Download the  SixLabors.ImageSharp.dll from the [Releases](https://github.com/MustafaBaggins/PixelSpray/releases) page.

   * Place the downloaded PixelSpray.dll file into your EXILED/Plugins folder.